-This website is in need of a new host,
+This website is in need of a new Coordinator - if you are interested, please contact Nathan

 Montgomeryshire, Welsh Sir Drefaldwyn, historic county of north-central Wales, along the English border.
 Montgomeryshire is an area of wooded hills and valleys encircled by higher mountains, including Long Mountain in the east, Clifaesty Hill in the south, Plynlimon in the west, and the Berwyn mountains in the north.
 It extends to the Dovey estuary in the far west.
 Montgomeryshire lies entirely within the present county of Powys.